Our Services

 Small posture changes can make a significant difference.

 Neck pain that radiates around the chest or ribs may occasionally stem from other nerve conditions.
-If your pain wraps around the ribcage or feels like band-like chest discomfort, Intercostal Neuralgia could be the cause—a condition where nerves between the ribs become compressed or inflamed, creating sharp, shooting pain that can be mistaken for a pinched neck nerve.
+If your pain wraps around the ribcage or feels like band-like chest discomfort, you might want to check your symptoms using a free AI-powered tool for Intercostal Neuralgia—a condition where nerves between the ribs become compressed or inflamed, creating sharp, shooting pain that can be mistaken for a pinched neck nerve.

 However, do not rely solely on online tools.
 They are informational, not diagnostic.